JulNicole06/data-visualization-final-project/README.md

 # Summary
-This dataset contains information on occupational employment statistics (OES) for national industry-specific SIC codes starting in 1998 to 2016
+This dataset contains information on occupational employment statistics (OES) by state from 2010 - 2016

 # Design